Worseize/WirenBoard-6/SmartBus/readme.txt

 You should create additionally communication files in linux (wirenBoard controller)
 1) Control file (/var/Smartbus/smartbusControl.sh)

 2) Feedback file (/var/Smartbus/smartbusFeedback.sh)
+kills all sockets on 6000 ports (if something was there before or got errors while configuring)

+fuser -k 6000/udp

-3) Bus streaming file (/var/Smartbus/streamingData.txt) (create empty file it going to be filled automattically after configuration is finished)
+3) Bus streaming file (/var/Smartbus/streamingData.txt)
+(create empty file it going to be filled automattically after configuration is finished)